Jam Tales: Haji Ahkba

 He didn't own a car and either took the bus or bummed rides.
 In fact, it appeared he didn't own hardly anything.

 He inserted himself into the local scene here over the course of a few months and began to play paying gigs.
-I worked with him a time or two in the following 2 or 3 years outside of the Jam at Harlings.
+I worked with him a time or two in the subsequent year outside of the Jam at Harlings.

 In December of 2004 I got a call to play with Haji and saxophonist Phil Brenner as an acoustic trio to accompany artist John Bukaty.
 John does a performance art kind of thing where he paints, accompanied by live music, in front of an audience.
 More info about John is here.